TaalVerena/tidy-tasks/README.md

 ### Concept
 - The concept for Tidy Tasks was to create a simple, easy to use to-do list app that allows the user to add, edit, remove and mark tasks as complete.
 - The app is designed to be personalized and offers a minimal layout and a clean interface.
-- Being able to access to the app from anywhere was also a key concept, which is why the app is hosted on Heroku and uses Google Sheets as a database.
+- Being able to access the app from anywhere was another key concept, which is why the app is hosted on Heroku and uses Google Sheets as a database.
-- Accessing all of your tasks in one place and being able to manage them with ease was also a key concept, which is why the app allows the user to view and manage their tasks with the click of a button.
+- Having access to all tasks in a neat, easy to read table / list was a key feature of the app and has been implemented to ensure the user can easily view and manage their tasks.

 ### Color Scheme & Ascii Art
 #### Color Scheme